FernUniversität in Hagen

 FernUniversität values diversity and is committed to equal opportunities in education.
 Students come with a great variety of educational biographies, originate from a wide range of cultural backgrounds and pursue individual educational goals.
 FernUniversität provides people in regular employment and vocational training, with family responsibilities or physical handicap, individuals living abroad, top athletes and highly gifted secondary school students with an opportunity to acquire academic qualifications.
 About 80 % of our students are in regular employment.
 FernUniversität has been one of the first universities to admit professionals with non-academic vocational qualifications.
 The university offers support to students with disabilities or chronic illnesses, for example, by audio tactile processing of study materials.
 As a family-friendly distance education university, FernUniversität is committed to promoting the compatibility between family, employment, and studying.

-The largest faculty at FernUniversität investigates collective action and societal phenomena by looking at their emergence and development within specific historical, social, political, cultural or psycho-social contexts.
+This faculty investigates collective action and societal phenomena by looking at their emergence and development within specific historical, social, political or cultural contexts.

-Programs are offered in seven disciplines, including psychology, educational and political sciences, literary studies, sociology, history and philosophy.
-Together, they cover a total of more than 30 subject areas.
+Programs are offered in several disciplines, including educational and political sciences, literary studies, sociology, history and philosophy.
+Together, they cover a total of more than 20 subject areas.

 Here, scientists are engaged in analyzing and explaining from different perspectives society’s mechanisms of action, history and state of knowledge.
 In this context, society can be understood as a place of diversity in values and standards, life situations or cultural and social characteristics.
 The research findings are included in the teaching program and are used for further development of course contents.